AndreRdz7/365DaysOfCodingJournal/README.md

 ## Day 33, Feb 2nd 2020:

-**Today's Progress**: Busy day, but I managed to learn/code for +1hr, sticking to my goals, back to GraphQL, onto mutations and proper folder structure
+**Today's Progress**: Busy day, but I managed to learn/code for +1hr, sticking to my goals, back to GraphQL, onto mutations and proper folder structure.

 **Thoughts**: Without messing with the database, GQL looks pretty easy (at least for now, I know subscriptions aka sockets are one tricky boi to implement), I'm really happy that I made progress even with a day full of chores and responsabilities.